 |To paraphrase (a gentlemen’s form of plagiarizing) a line from the great movie Casablanca, I’m shocked, shocked,

 there’s good beer being served here.
-“Here” in this case would be the two most dreaded words for a craft beer lover-
+“Here,” in this case, would be the two most dreaded words for a craft beer

-hotel bar.
-Traditionally just about any hotel bar was to good beer as the Philadelphia Eagles are to winning the
+lover- hotel bar.
+Traditionally just about any hotel bar was to good beer what the Philadelphia Eagles are to winning

-Super Bowl.
-Yes, I know there are 12 other teams that share the dubious distinction of never having won, but it’s
+the Super Bowl.
+Yes, I know there are twelve other teams that share the dubious distinction of never having won, but

 Then seemingly overnight some hotel bars began to expand their beer offerings.
 For the true Pollyanna it was all